 Physical Therapy school is one of the most challenging and rewarding programs in medicine.
-As you start PT school this fall, you’ll find yourself surrounded by some of the sharpest students in the country.
+When you start PT school, you’ll find yourself surrounded by some of the sharpest students in the country.
 After all, with an acceptance rate around 50%, Physical Therapy school is extremely competitive.

 But even though you’ve managed to stand out among the 20,000+ PT school applicants, you’re in for a challenging 3 years as a physical therapy student.

 As a non-traditional PT student, I started a DPT program already having completed a masters degree.
 I knew grad school would be a challenge, so creating strong study habits from the start helped me to stay focused and to learn challenging material very quickly.

 A Day in the Life of a PT student.

 Most Physical Therapy programs are ‘full time,’ which means you can expect to be in a classroom for 6 to 8 hours a day.
 While there are some hybrid PT programs out there, the expectation to participate in about 6 hours of classroom training a day is the ‘norm.’